 When using DDEApp class, we do not need to remember the command format.
 Encode and decode of the commands are done internally by DDEApp Client and Server class.

 A DDEApp Server is visible as virtual class to client application with list of registered functions and variables.
 Registered functions are accessible using

 FunctionCall() in DDEApp Client whereas registered variable are accessible from

 As an inter-process communication protocol, DDEApp allows application build from different platform (e.g. Borland Builder 5, Borland Builder 6, Visual C#) to communicate with each other.
 This is useful for mid to large scale projects when code conversion from one platform to another is time consuming and expensive.

 DDEApp Server included a list of common functions to remotely control the server's application.

-Image below shows list of functions and variables in DDEApp Client terminal returned from a DDEApp enabled server application.
+The image below shows a list of functions and variables in DDEApp Client terminal returned from a DDEApp enabled server application.

-All function call from DDEApp Client to DDEApp Server are made via
+All function calls from DDEApp Client to DDEApp Server are made via